zachasme/h3-pg/docs/api.md

 ### `h3index` :: `bigint`

-Convert H3 index to bigint, which is useful when you need a decimal representation
+Convert H3 index to bigint, which is useful when you need a decimal representation.

 ### `bigint` :: `h3index`

-Convert bigint to H3 index
+Convert bigint to H3 index.

 ### `h3index` :: `point`

-Convert H3 index to point
+Convert H3 index to point.

 # Extension specific functions